mnotarian/3D_Network_Toolbox/README.md

 Options are given to control the granularity of results and specify any edges you do not want to be split or not have slope-aware travel times.
 See the detailed explanation below.
 Original tool applied in [Higgins (2019)](https://doi.org/10.1016/j.landurbplan.2018.12.011).
 Expanded tool applied in Notarian (forthcoming 2023).
 If you use this for research purposes, please cite these papers.

 ## Detailed Workflow
 Given a 2D network and a Digital Elevation/Terrain Model (DTM), this toolbox interpolates the 3D shape of the network on the DTM.
 The tool then splits the network into smaller segments and determines the average slope of these segments based on their start and end point XYZ-coordinates.
 3D lengths for each line are also interpolated.
-Next, the tool estimates the travel time in minutes to traverse the segment given the average slope using Tobler’s (1993) Hiking Function:
+Next, the tool estimates the travel time in minutes to traverse the segment given the average slope using various walking equations.
+These are briefly described below.

+**Tobler’s (1993) Hiking Function**:

 >  *v* = 6exp(-3.5|*m* + 0.05|)